YingxuH/yolo_weighted/datasets/Pore-detection-14/README.roboflow.txt

 Pore detection - v14 2023-01-30 2:06am
 ==============================

-This dataset was exported via roboflow.com on January 29, 2023 at 6:10 PM GMT
+This dataset was exported via roboflow.com on March 16, 2023 at 6:57 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects